 Though not all septoplasty patients experience facial pain caused by their deviated septum, many people dealing with a severe form of this condition have a septum that impacts the inside of the nasal wall, which can lead to facial pain.
 Let Dr. Nima perform septoplasty to reduce your facial pain caused by a deviated septum.

 Call Dr. Nima Today

-Dr. Nima is a double board-certified facial plastic surgeon in Beverly Hills and has performed more than 6,000 procedures throughout his career.
+Dr. Nima is a double board-certified facial, head and neck plastic surgeon in Beverly Hills and has performed more than 6,000 procedures throughout his career.
 His compassion and sensitivity to his patients’ needs and fears make him stand out above the rest.
 He takes adequate time to listen to each patient during consultations and develops an individualized treatment plan for each one.
 The atmosphere he has created at Eos Rejuvenation is warm, safe, and secure.

 If you’re ready to finally find relief from your breathing troubles, call his in Beverly Hills office today at (310) 772-2866 to book your initial septoplasty consultation.